OpenQueue/Base/README.md

 # What is OpenQueue
 OpenQueue is a experimental CS: GO match system written in asyncio python.

+# Please star!
+This project was a lot of work & still has a lot of work to be done.
+Please star to show your support.

 ## Goals
 - `OpenQueue` rebrand
 - Full unit tests